pangnasun/IMCapstoneSeminar/Prototype Blog Three/readme.md

 <br/><br/>

 <img src="images/lotus1.jpeg">
 Lotus flowers are commonly used in bas reliefs and traddional dances to signify their importance in our culture.
+They symbolize purity, enlightenment, and divinity.

 <br/><br/>

 <img src="images/entrance.png" width="800" height="434">